JamieTanJiahui/SMUAcademy-QA-Dedup/README.md

 ## Features of the application
 1. Similarity checks across the dataset with new proposed courses
-2. Allows pillars to submit new proposed courses online
+2. Allows users to add new proposed courses before running a similarity check
+3. Shows a breakdown of similarity index into 2 sections: Description Similarity and Objective Similarity
-3. Allows users to download Excel sheet of similiarity checks
+4. Allows users to download Excel sheet of similiarity checks

 ## Tools used
 * HTML